 First Peoples' Gathering House

 Exterior rendering of the First Peoples' Gathering House (front entrance).

 Exterior rendering of the First Peoples' Gathering House (facing towards the north).

 Important reconciliation work is being done at SFU by various individuals and departments as the university continues to implement the 34 Calls to Action outlined in the 2017 Walk This Path With Us Report.
 One Cluster of the Calls to Action is a commitment to fostering safe and welcoming Indigenous spaces on campus.
 Under this Cluster, Call to Action #3 aims to “reinvigorate long-delayed plans for creating a culturally appropriate ceremonial hall and space".
 The Aboriginal Reconciliation Council’s (ARC) recommendation has been that this ceremonial space should serve as a cultural hub for the use and education of all SFU community members and visitors.

-Our gratitude to the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), and kʷikʷəƛ̓əm (Kwikwetlem) nation representatives who have provided input on the vision, sites and project process.
+Our gratitude to the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), and kʷikʷəƛ̓əm (Kwikwetlem) nation representatives who have provided input on the vision, site selection and throughout the project process.
 Many thanks to the SFU faculty, staff and students who have participated throughout the project process to define the vision, develop the program and provide input on the sites.

 Selecting a site for the new facility was done with care and sensitivity as the ceremonial space will serve as a focal point for the community.
-Consultation included three site options and the Strand Hall Annex location was chosen.
-Services and programs in the Annex will be relocated.
+The project will be located on Burnaby Campus, just east of the Trottier Observatory.